RolandMarton/react-food-order-app/README.md

 ### Note
 - Biggest challenge was that I was very ill during the development, and I could complete it eventually with less focus capability.
+- During the development I learnt about Redux, React Query, Axios, little Next.js also.
+- Wrote 43 pages in Word about React in Word.
+So now I have one about React and one about Angular

 ### Sapling of the Project structure